 A: OUR STRUCTURE AND SUPPLY CHAIN

-SCI is a UK registered charity and company limited by guarantee, headquartered in London and functioning through SCI’s network of 5 regional offices and 62 country offices, 2 humanitarian response offices, 3 advocacy offices and 12 partner-led programs.
-SCI provides development and humanitarian programming and campaign, policy and advocacy work to drive change for children, including those living in some of the most dangerous places in the world.
+As a global movement Save the Children is made up of 27 Members (national organisations) and 3 Associate Members, each of which is a member of the movement’s central body, Save the Children Association (SCA).
+Members lead on activities within their home territory and work with donors to develop programmes abroad, which are delivered by the movement’s implementing body, Save the Children International (SCI), via in-country teams working on the ground.
+SCI is a UK charity and company limited by guarantee, headquartered in London and functioning through SCI’s network of 5 regional offices and 57 country offices operating in 80 geographical territories.
+SCI provides development and humanitarian programming and campaign, policy and advocacy work to drive change for children, including those living in some of the most difficult and dangerous places in the world.

-The scale of SCI’s supply chain operations is underlined by our Supply Chain key statistics:
+The scale of SCI’s supply chain operations is underlined by our Supply Chain Key Statistics:

-• US$ 400 million third party supplier spend; and
+- US$ 400 million third party supplier spend; and

-• approximately 2,000 supply chain staff, of which roughly 500 staff are responsible for procurement.
+- approximately 2,000 supply chain staff, of which roughly 500 staff are responsible for procurement.

 At least 80% of SCI’s procurement is sourced in-country by SCI’s country offices.
 SCI recognises the risk of modern slavery in these countries and takes this very seriously.
 SCI utilises an online global procurement and payments platform (ProSave) to automate many of the procedures involved in the procurement and accounts payable process, from the initial stages of qualifying a supplier to the final payment made.
 The platform enables greater visibility over SCI’s suppliers and procurement/payment processes and enables increased compliance with systemised controls.